awnist/confurg/README.md

     config = require("confurg").init "myproject"

-In this example, confurg will check the follow locations in decreasing order of value:
+In this example, confurg will check the following locations in decreasing order of value:

     1. Command line options such as --bar=baz
     2. ENV variables prefaced with myproject_